 Each glove was put through the same tests to evaluate the metrics below.

-We repeated several fine motor skills to test dexterity, ranging from zipping up a jacket, buckling a helmet to operating a camera's fiddly little buttons.
+We repeated several fine motor skills to test dexterity, including zipping up a jacket, buckling a helmet, and operating a camera's fiddly little buttons.
 Once again, we found the GliderGloves Urban Style at the top of the pile.
 Their thin, knitted design made them disappear into the background while wearing them.

 A close second in dexterity was the Achiou Winter Knit Gloves.
 They are also a nice, thin pair of knitted gloves that allow you to continue with your day and nearly forget you're wearing gloves.
-Third place was The North Face Etip Glove, which was nipping at the heels of the Achiou.
+Nipping just behind the Achiou in third place was The North Face Etip Glove.

-Our testers did a side by side comparison making and holding snowballs to test warmth.
+To test warmth, we did a side by side comparison making and holding snowballs.
 This allowed us to investigate the insulation capabilities of each model.

-We found the Elma Luxury Leather Gloves the warmest in this test due to their thicker leather and warm lining.
-These didn't win the "best warm gloves" because their test scores in both conductivity and dexterity were low.
+We found the Elma Luxury Leather Gloves the warmest in this test, likely due to their thicker leather outer and warm inner lining.
+However, these didn't win the "best warm gloves" because their test scores in both conductivity and dexterity were low.

-In our warmth testing, second place goes to the Mujjo Knitted gloves, which were nearly as warm as the Elma gloves we tested.
-They are the second warmest glove we tested while still being reasonably dexterous and having good conductivity.
+Second place in warmth testing goes to the Mujjo Knitted gloves, which were nearly as warm as the Elma gloves.
+They are the second warmest glove we tested while still maintaining good conductivity and reasonable dexterity.
 The Pvendor Winter Gloves is the third-place finisher.
 These were also the warmest of the non-lined knitted gloves.